 Con Poor wireless connectivity

 The Udoo x86 Ultra does not have Wi-Fi or Bluetooth out of the box.
 However, it has an M.2 slot where an officially supported antenna module can be mounted.
 This module provides 803.11n Wireless LAN and 5 GHz Bluetooth 4.2 at for $15.
 Unfortunately, attaching the antenna will occupy the M.2 slot which could have been used for an SSD instead.
+Edit: there is 2 M2 slots so you can mount SSD and Bluetooth.

 Con Demanding games are virtually unplayable